argonne-lcf/user-guides/docs/aurora/data-management/daos/daos-overview.md

-## Interception library for posix containers
+## Interception library for POSIX containers

 The interception library (IL) is a next step in improving DAOS performance.
 This provides kernel-bypass for I/O data, leading to improved performance.
 The libioil IL will intercept basic read and write POSIX calls while all metadata calls still go through dFuse.
 The libpil4dfs IL should be used for both data and metadata calls to go through dFuse.